BishopFox/bfinject/README.md

 ## How does it work?
 At a high level, `bfinject4realz` side-loads a self-signed .dylib into a running Apple-signed App Store app.

-On Electra jailbreaks, bfinject is basically a wrapper that takes care of correctly codesigning your dylibs before injecting them using `/bootstrap/inject_criticald`.
-On LiberiOS, there is no equivalent of `inject_criticald`, so bfinject supplies its own injector called `bfinject4realz`.
-It's completely standalone, doesn't require jailbreakd, QiLin, or anything like that.

 The process is done in two stages.